-Articles, chapters, and reports listed below may be downloaded as pdf files.
+Articles, chapters, and reports listed below may be downloaded by clicking on the relevant citation.

 Hartmann, W. E., Kim, E. S., Kim, J. H. J., Nguyen, T. U., Wendt, D. C., Nagata, D. N., & Gone, J. P. (in press).
 In search of cultural diversity, revisited: Recent publication trends in cross-cultural and ethnic minority psychology.
 Review of General Psychology.

 Hartmann, W. E., & Gone, J. P. (2013).
 American Indian and Alaska Native mental health.
 In M. Shally-Jensen (Ed.), Mental health care issues in America: An encyclopedia (Vol. 1, pp. 40-47).
 Santa Barbara, CA: ABC-CLIO.